ProgrammationMultiThread/CM/README.md

 make update
 ```

+---

-## Licensing
+## License

+All **LaTeX sources, slides, and related teaching materials** in this repository
-Content is available under the **Creative Commons Attribution-ShareAlike 4.0 International License** (CC BY-SA 4.0).
+are distributed under the **Creative Commons Attribution–ShareAlike 4.0 International** (CC BY-SA 4.0) license.

-This means:
-- You are free to reuse, modify, and redistribute the material.
-- You must give appropriate credit.
-- You must distribute derivatives under the same license.

-See [`LICENSE.md`](LICENSE.md) for full terms.
+- The full legal text of this license is available in [`LICENSE.txt`](LICENSE.txt).
+- Detailed attributions, image credits, and cross-repository licensing notes
+  are provided in the [organization-wide license file](https://github.com/ProgrammationMultiThread/.github/blob/main/LICENSE.md).

+This license applies only to **original educational materials** created for the course.
+Code snippets and external resources may have their own specific licenses
+as indicated in the global attribution file.

+### Suggested attribution

+> *"Slides and materials from the course **Programmation Concurrente en Multi-Threads** —
+> © 2025 Matthieu Perrin, licensed under CC BY-SA 4.0."*

+---

 ## Contributions